 Analytics – In AAQMS, data is analyzed manually and may account for human error.
 Sensor-based CAAQMS incorporates automated data analytics supported by AI technology.
 It minimizes manual intervention to enhance data accuracy for strengthening the pollution control regime.

-Public Awareness – One of the main purposes of ambient air quality monitoring is creating public awareness of environmental conditions.
+Public Awareness – One of the main purposes of ambient air quality monitoring is to create public awareness of environmental conditions.
 Delayed data acquisition through manual air monitors cannot provide real-time environmental data to the public.
 That’s why automatic monitors are crucial for providing timely data.
-With real-time data analytics, the data can be served to the common people instantly through integrated Public displays, mobile app, web widget, alerts, etc.
+With real-time data analytics, the data can be served to the common people instantly through integrated Public displays, mobile apps, web widgets, alerts, etc.

 While there is a strong reason for regulatory air quality monitoring to expand, its excessive cost and size create a problem.
-Thus, cost-effective sensor-based air quality monitoring system presents a feasible option for deploying air monitors for the general public.
-This also helps in democratizing the environment data even in the remote areas.
+Thus, a cost-effective sensor-based air quality monitoring system presents a feasible option for deploying air monitors for the general public.
+This also helps in democratizing the environmental data even in remote areas.

 Automatic CAAQMS has made air quality monitoring simpler and provides more accurate data.
-A dense network of cost-effective sensor-based air quality monitors is need of the hour.
-We cannot wait for the environmental data from the manual air monitors for any catastrophic event to occur.
-Hence, the rapid adoption of advanced technologies in the area of air quality monitoring is becoming essential for faster and real-time problem addressal on pollution mitigation plans.
+A dense network of cost-effective sensor-based air quality monitors is the need of the hour.
+Advanced technologies in the area of air quality monitoring are becoming essential for the faster and real-time problem addressed in pollution mitigation plans.

 How Oizom Air Quality Monitoring System is Changing the Industry.